 MOW = Moscow = SVO & DME & VKO

-In many cases these airports are already collaborating; and have a joined website (e.g. berlin-airport.de or parisaeroport.fr).
-In other cases they might easily find an arrangement for a shared splash page.
+In many cases these airports are already collaborating; and have a joined website (e.g. berlin-airport.de for BER or parisaeroport.fr for PAR).
+In the other cases there will be shared splash page for city.airport by dotAIRPORT, LLC.
 In the few cases the airport organizations of one city won't agree to a solution the .airport registry will (free of charge of course) set up a neutral website which offers the Internet user links to the offcial web presence of the involved airports.
 Obviously without the explicit agreement of the other affected parties Luton would not be eligible to register london.airport.
 The .airport namespace will be managed - to make sure the needs of the airports but especially the travelers are met.

 Currently there is no "system" in airport web addresses: